compeoree/gamingcape/README.md

 *
 00008000
 ```
+5) Edit /boot/uEnv.txt to disable HDMI: uncomment the line that contains 'dtb=am335x-boneblack-emmc-overlay.dtb'

+**NOTE: Without Step 5, the LCD will only show a blinking cursor and X-Windows will not start.**

-If so, reboot to enjoy your LCD in all its glory.
+Reboot to enjoy your LCD in all its glory.

 Original Documentation